-CCP §998 offers can be effective tools because they clearly outline the financial risk that the offeree could be facing if they fail to accept the offer and proceed in taking a case to arbitration or trial.
+CCP §998 offers can be effective tools because they clearly outline the financial risk that the offeree could face if it fails to accept the offer and proceed in taking a case to arbitration or trial.
 Depending on the size of the case and the financial risks each party is willing to take, that financial incentive may be enough for the party to accept the §998 offer and essentially cut the legal process short.

-This could benefit the offeror in two ways: (1) The offeror receives the compensation they are seeking sooner (rather than waiting to get to and go through the trial process; and (2) They receive a guaranteed amount (it is not left to chance by a judge or jury at trial).
+This could benefit the offeror in two ways: (1) The offeror receives the compensation they are seeking sooner (rather than waiting to complete the full litigation and trial process; and (2) They receive a guaranteed amount (it is not left to chance by a judge or jury at trial).

-On the flip side, the offeror must make the effort to create the offer with careful consideration of their potential to prevail at trial and the amount of financial compensation they could win (or lose) if the case goes to trial.
-An unrealistic offer that will likely be beaten at trial or arbitration will not only make the offeror lose but will prevent them from recovering any of the penalties to which they would have been entitled had the offer been met the reasonability qualifications outlined above.
+On the flip side, the offeror must create the offer with careful consideration of their potential to prevail at trial and the amount of financial compensation they could win (or lose) if the case goes to trial.
+An unrealistic offer that will likely be beaten at trial or arbitration will not only make the offeror lose but will prevent them from recovering any of the benefits they would have been entitled to had the offer been reasonable under the qualifications outlined above.

 In short, a more conservative, realistic offer could actually be more profitable for the offeror in the end.
 Also, accepting a reasonable offer sooner could be financially beneficial for the offeree as well.
-Regardless of which side you are on, you want to carefully consider how a 998 offer to compromise could help your client resolve the case quickly and with less costs than if they proceeded to trial.
+Regardless of which side you are on, you will want to carefully consider how a 998 offer to compromise could help your client resolve the case quickly and more cost effectively than if they proceeded to trial.

 Scooter Accident Client